It’s the end of the year and most of us are reflecting on how the year went, what worked, what didn’t, and truthfully, what a whirlwind it’s been!

 Speaking of content – why not create one final piece that your audience will find particularly valuable right now.

-Most of us are currently in the process of planning and reviewing our year, so maybe you can share a freebie or pre-recorded training to share your best tips and expertise on how to make 2021 their best year yet!
+Most of us are currently in the process of planning and reviewing our year, so maybe you can share a freebie or pre-recorded training to share your best tips and expertise on how to make 2023 their best year yet.

-Here are the 7 email ideas to connect one last time with your audience before the end of the year and say goodbye to 2020 together!
+End-of-year is a busy season and many skim over the usual emails they get in their inbox.
+These seven ideas, however, will help you connect one last time with your audience before the end of the year and say goodbye to 2022 together!

 Happy creating and connecting 🖤